Glossary of religious and spiritual terms

 dollars awaits anyone who can prove that they have some form of ESP.

-which a dying person is anointed with oil that has been consecrated by a
+which a seriously ill person is anointed with oil that has been consecrated by a

 bishop.
 It's purpose is to obtain the remission of sins and to restore the